shanikawm/varfinder/rocky_linux9_tools_setup.md

 ## Installing all the tools required in Rocky Linux 9
 ### Install Rocky Linux 9
 Download and install [Rocky 9](https://rockylinux.org/download/) minimal in a server.
-A [VMware](https://www.vmware.com/) virtual machine will also be feasible.
+A [VMware](https://www.vmware.com/) or [Oracle Virtual Box](https://www.virtualbox.org/) virtual machine will also be feasible.

 ### Dependencies
 ```bash